08 Nov Triple Chocolate Mousse Domes

 - To make the caramelised cacao nibs, lightly grease a baking sheet.
 Alternatively, a silicon mat works fabulously here.

-- Spread the sugar onto a nonstick frying pan in an even layer.
-Heat over medium heat until the edges start to liquefy, then begin to turn an amber color.
-Using a heatproof spatula, gently stir the liquefied sugar in toward the center, stirring the mixture as gently as possible until it is a dark amber color.
+- Spread the sugar onto a non-stick frying pan in an even layer.
+Heat over medium heat until the edges start to liquefy, then begin to turn an amber colour.
+Using a heatproof spatula, gently stir the liquefied sugar in toward the centre, stirring the mixture as gently as possible until it is a dark amber colour.

 - Once the caramel has cooled completely, chop or break it into little pieces and store in an airtight container for up to 1 week.